The Magic Roundabout: 2007 continuation as a TV series

 In 2007, a new TV version of The Magic Roundabout was created, with 52 x 11-minute episodes.
 The series was produced by Action Synthese, Films Action, Ellipsanime and Play Production with the participation of M6, Nickelodeon UK and Disney Television France.
 The scripts and voices were produced in the UK.
 The show was directed by Graham Ralph of Silver Fox Films and produced by Theresa Plummer Andrews.

-Using the CGI designed versions of the original characters from the 2005 movie also produced by Action Synthese, the only new characters taken from the film are Mr. Grimsdale the baker and Soldier Sam.
+Using the CGI designed versions of the original characters from the 2005 film also produced by Action Synthese, the only new characters taken from the film are Mr. Grimsdale the baker and Soldier Sam.
 The series takes place after the events of the 2005 film of the same name.
 The new series also created a few original characters of its own such as Fly and Dougal's Auntie Primrose.

 Every episode would begin with Zebedee giving a brief summary to the audience of what will happen, before the plot begins.
 The episodes would also end with Zebedee throwing a party after the problems have been solved, with Dylan droopily remarking, "I wish it was time for bed, man..." (in reference to the original series' quote "Time for bed") before drifting off to sleep.

 The series was first broadcast in the UK from 22 October 2007 at 8.00 am on satellite channel Nick Jr. It was also broadcast on the children's channel of China Central Television (CCTV-14) in Chinese during 2017 and was briefly available on Netflix in the US.

 In October 2008, a Double DVD Bumper Pack Boxset of the 2007 reboot was released from Abbey Home Media, called Dougal's Darling and The Wishing Tree.
 It featured 12 Season 1 episodes, all of which are in order except for the two titular episodes.

 In 2010, a second season of 52 11-minute episodes was created.
 This season included ZDF as an additional participator.

-Parodies

-In 1975, Jasper Carrott released "The Magic Roundabout" (originally featured on his first live LP Jasper Carrot – In the Club), a short, risqué comic monologue, parodying the children's TV series, as the B-side of a 7-inch single, featuring his comic song "Funky Moped" on the A-side.
-The record was a hit, reaching number 5 in the UK Singles Chart.
-The show's theme music also featured on two minor UK hit singles in 1991, "Summer's Magic" by Mark Summers and "Magic Style" by The Badman.